Key Things to Know Before Opening a Wise Business Account [2025]

 The difference between a Wise personal account and a Wise Business account is that the personal account is more limited, as it is intended only for personal use.

-A Wise personal account lacks features such as accounting software integration, batch payments, business cards, multi-user access and control, Stripe and Amazon payouts, open API access, invoice creation, and quick pay links.
+A Wise personal account lacks features such as accounting software integration, batch payments, multiple payment cards for your team members, multi-user access and control, Stripe and Amazon payouts, open API access, invoice creation, and quick pay links.

 4